 Police say Hopkins was shot and killed early Sunday morning when someone fired shots into a crowd of people as hundreds were getting ready to leave Old Town.

-“He just got promoted about two weeks ago so my son was pretty much a fun loving guy, outgoing, had a pleasant smile and all of his friends loved him.”
+“He just got promoted about two weeks ago,” said Hopkins.
+“My son was pretty much a fun loving guy, outgoing, had a pleasant smile and all of his friends loved him.”

-He graduated from North High School and went off to get his degree at Fort Scott College in 2007.
+Kolby graduated from North High School and went off to a get his degree at Fort Scott College in 2007.

-“It’s really rough right now, but you know we have God in our hearts and mind so that’s bringing us through right now.”
+“It’s really rough right now,” said Hopkins.
+“But you know we have God in our hearts and mind so that’s bringing us through right now.”

 Kolby’s father didn’t think he would be saying goodbye to his baby so soon.

-“We’re at a loss right now and to not have closure for my son being taken care of in the sense of whoever did this to him being caught is what we want.”
+“We’re at a loss right now and to not have closure for my son being taken care,” said Hopkins.
+“In the sense of whoever did this to him being caught is what we want.”

-He’s reaching out to the community asking any witnesses to come forward to help police with the investigation.
+The grieving father is reaching out to the community for help asking any witnesses to come forward to help police with the investigation.

-“If they could see it in the sense that it was their family members or somebody that they love and they needed help solving the case it would be appreciated if they would help us out.”
+“If they could see it in the sense that if it was their family members or somebody that they love and they needed help solving the case,” said Hopkins.
+“It would be appreciated if they would help us out.”